-Finance, Associate in Arts (AA)
+Finance, Associate of Arts (AA)

 For success in business, a liberal education is invaluable.
 Particularly important are communication (written, oral and behavioral), quantitative (mathematics and statistics), and computer skills (word processing, spreadsheets, presentations and database management).

 This program has been designed to equip the student with the specific techniques of business financial management—anticipation of cash needs, acquisition of financial resources, and allocation of cash in the company.
 Financial statement analysis, financing business activity, capital budgeting and working capital management are emphasized.

 - All Department Requirements listed below with a “C” or better or “P” in each course (at least 20% of the department requirements must be completed through SBCC).

 - One of the following three General Education options: